Momentum Multi-Marginal Schr\"odinger Bridge Matching: Introduction

-In this work, we introduce \textbf{Momentum Multi-Marginal Schrödinger Bridge Matching (3MSBM)}, a novel matching algorithm that solves the multi-marginal SBM in the phase space, ensuring smooth and temporally coherent interpolations.
-Our methodology begins by deriving momentum Brownian Bridges traversing an arbitrary sequence of marginals.
-The resulting trajectory, optimal under stochastic optimal control, satisfies all positional marginal constraints and is then frozen to match the parameterized drift, given the marginal path from the previous step.
-This alternating procedure is iteratively repeated, converging to the globally optimal mmSB coupling.
-Additionally, our 3MSBM inherits a similar algorithmic characterization with other matching frameworks \citep{liu2024gsbm, shi2023diffusion, neklyudov2023action}, in that, during the optimization process, the learned marginals induced by the iterative solutions of the learned drift remain close to the ground truth marginals throughout training.
-This distinguishes 3MSBM from prior methods that solve the mmSB and approximate the true marginals merely after convergence.
+In this work, we introduce \textbf{Momentum Multi-Marginal Schrödinger Bridge Matching (3MSBM)}, a novel scalable matching algorithm that solves the mmSB in the phase space.
+We lift the dynamics to phase space and minimize path acceleration, resulting in smooth low-curvature trajectories.
+This preserves trends often lost in first-order models—crucial under sparse or irregular observations—and captures non-linear transitions and inflection points for more realistic interpolation.
+We begin by deriving momentum Brownian bridges, yielding closed-form expressions for conditional bridges that traverse any arbitrary number of marginals.
+This eliminates the need for costly numerical integrations, improving efficiency and avoiding error accumulation.
+The resulting conditional path—optimal under stochastic optimal control and satisfying all positional marginal constraints—is then held fixed while we match a parameterized drift to the prescribed trajectory, enabling simulation-free drift learning.
+Iterating these steps converges to the globally optimal mmSB coupling.
+Algorithmically, our 3MSBM shares similar attributes with other matching frameworks \citep{liu2024gsbm}, as the model-induced marginals remain close to the ground truth throughout the optimization, unlike prior mmSB solvers that align with the targets only at convergence.
 Empirical results verify the efficiency and scalability of our framework, handling high-dimensional problems and outperforming state-of-the-art methods tailored to tackle multi-marginal settings.
-Our contributions are summarized as follows: \begin{itemize} \item We propose 3MSBM, a novel matching algorithm for learning smooth interpolation, while preserving multiple marginal constraints. \item We present a theoretical analysis extending the concept of Brownian Bridges to second-order systems with the capacity to handle arbitrarily many marginals. \item Compared to prior methods solving the mmSB, e.g. \citep{chen2023deep}, our method enjoys provable stable convergence, improved scalability, and crucially admits a transportation map that respects the marginals constraints throughout training, not just at convergence. \item Through extensive experimentation, we present the remarkable capability of 3MSBM to scale to both with regards to the dimensionality of the input data, but also with regards to the number of marginals asked to perform trajectory inference. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose 3MSBM, a novel matching algorithm for learning smooth interpolation, while preserving multiple marginal constraints. \item We present a theoretical analysis extending the concept of Brownian Bridges to second-order systems with the capacity to handle arbitrarily many marginals. \item Unlike prior mmSB methods, e.g. \citep{chen2023deep}, our method enjoys provable stable convergence and admits a map that satisfies the marginal constraints throughout training. \item Extensive experimentation demonstrates the enhanced scalability of 3MSBM, with respect to the dimensionality of the input data and the number of marginals. \end{itemize}